Is Blackjack insurance worth it?

 Remember, blackjack pays 3 to 2.
 That means, for a £20 winning wager, you would get paid £30.
 Even money bets pay 1:1, so you would win £20.

-Most players believe even money – and insurance bets for that matter – yield them secure profits.
+Most players believe that even money – and insurance bets, for that matter – will yield them secure profits.
 But that’s not the case exactly.

 Why would a casino pay you to double your stake when the dealer may have a blackjack himself hidden beneath the hole card?
 This situation would be a ‘push’, and you’d have your stake returned, so they wouldn’t need to pay you anything.